 \subsection{Relation to Other Methods With Minimal Lifting}

 When $n = 3$, $f = 1$ and $\theta = 1$, this method reduces to the three operator splitting of Davis and Yin, see \cref{sec:rep-ex}.
 When $n = 3$ and $f = 0$, the method is closely related to the three operator resolvent splitting operator of Ryu \cite{ryuUniquenessDRSOperator2020}.
-That method uses a frugal splitting operator that is calculated as $(\hat{z}_1,\hat{z}_2) = T_{(A_1,A_2,A_3)}(z_1,z_2)$ where
+That method uses a frugal splitting operator that is calculated as $(\hat{z}_1,\hat{z}_2) = T_{(A_1,A_2,A_3)}(z_1,z_2)$, where

-and we see that, if we consider the unrelaxed case $\theta = 1$, then this update is the same as our update in \cref{thm:new-alg}.
+In the unrelaxed case with $\theta = 1$, this update is the same as our update.
 For other choices of $\theta$, our proposed method differs in that the step-size in the computation of $x_2$ is scaled with $\theta^{-1}$.
 As noted by Malitsky and Tam \cite{malitskyResolventSplittingSums2021}, a straightforward extension of Ryu's method to four operators fails to converge for all $\theta > 0$ in some cases and we found this step-size scaling to be the key that allowed us to establish convergence for $n > 3$.